moriyoshi-kasuga/local-fmt/README.md

 }

 struct Words {
-    // If there are no placeholders, use &'static str instead of StaticMessage<0>
+    // If there are no placeholders,
+    // use &'static str instead of StaticMessage<0>
     pub ownership: &'static str,
 }

 // Nested struct example
 struct Messages {
-    // StaticMessage<Generic>, Generic is usize, representing the number of unique placeholders in the format string.
+    // StaticMessage<Generic>, where Generic is usize,
+    // represents the number of unique placeholders in the format string.
+    //
-    // For example, in the format string "Hello, {0} and {1}", the Generic would be 2 because there are two unique placeholders.
+    // For example, in the format string "Hello, {0} and {1}",
+    // the Generic would be 2 because there are two unique placeholders.
+    //
-    // Duplicate placeholders like "Hello, {0} and {0}" would still result in a Generic of 1, as only one unique placeholder is used.
+    // Duplicate placeholders like "Hello, {0} and {0}" would still result
+    // in a Generic of 1, as only one unique placeholder is used.
+    //
-    // This ensures that the number of arguments provided during formatting matches the number of unique placeholders. pub hello: StaticMessage<1>,
+    // This ensures that the number of arguments provided during formatting
+    // matches the number of unique placeholders. pub hello: StaticMessage<1>,
     pub words: Words,
 }